Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Features

-• Balanced cables to reduce interference
+• Balanced design to minimize interference

 • Fiberglass insulators

-• 22AWG wiring
+• 22AWG wiring for improved performance

-• RF rejection
+• RF rejection for cleaner sound

 • One-year warranty